jColeChanged/jColeChanged.github.io/_posts/2011-07-19-probability-confuses.md

 how likely a patient was to have cancer.
 They were given all the numbers they would need to come to the right answer, but almost all of them didn't.
 Most of the doctors claimed that the patients were likely to have cancer.
-In truth, there chance of having cancer wasn't high.
+In truth, their chance of having cancer wasn't high.
 The doctors got the answer wrong by an order of magnitude despite their education.

 The list of ways humans make mistakes when thinking and working with